mindstation/DE2_115_Genesis/README.md

 ### Genesis and Mega Drive gamepads

-They can be connected to GPIO in the Master System compatibility mode: works only B, C buttons and D-Pad.
+3 or 6 buttons gamepad can be connected to GPIO.
+No support for other accessories.

 See connection diagram in "schematics/DE2-115 Genesis and Mega Drive gamepads 3V3 adapter.pdf" for a simple 3.3V connection, or
-"schematics/DE2-115 Genesis and Mega Drive gamepads 5V adapter.pdf" for a 5V connection with a Logic Level Converter chip.
+"schematics/DE2-115 Genesis and Mega Drive gamepads 5V adapter.pdf" for a 5V connection with a Logic Level Converter chip SN74LVC244A.

-GPIO connection list for player 1 and player 2 gamepads:
+GPIO 3.3V connection list for player 1 and player 2 gamepads:

-* JP5 pin 15, JP5 pin 19, JP5 pin 23, JP5 pin 27, JP5 pin 33, JP5 pin 37 - gamepad 1 (CBUDLR, active low)
+* JP5 pin 15, JP5 pin 19, JP5 pin 23, JP5 pin 27, JP5 pin 29, JP5 pin 30, JP5 pin 33, JP5 pin 37, JP5 pin 39 - gamepad 1 (C/Start, B/A, Up/Z, Down/Y, 3.3V, GND, Left/X, Right/Mode, Select)
-* JP5 pin  2, JP5 pin  4, JP5 pin  6, JP5 pin  8, JP5 pin 10, JP5 pin 14 - gamepad 2 (CBUDLR, active low)
+* JP5 pin 2, JP5 pin 4, JP5 pin 6, JP5 pin 8, JP5 pin 10, JP5 pin 12, JP5 pin 14, JP5 pin 16, JP5 pin 29 - gamepad 2 (C/Start, B/A, Up/Z, Down/Y, Left/X, GND, Right/Mode, Select, 3.3V)

-Mega Drive and Genesis gamepad pinout in the Master System compatibility mode (3.3V power):
+Mega Drive and Genesis 6-buttons gamepad pinout list (3.3V power):

-pin 9 - C button, pin 6 - B button, pin 1 - Up, pin 2 - Down, pin 3 - Left, pin 4 - Right, pin 5 - 3,3V,
+pin 1 - Up/Z, pin 2 - Down/Y, pin 3 - Left/X, pin 4 - Right/Mode, pin 5 - 3.3V,
-pin 7 - "Select" buttons set (3.3V), pin 8 - GND
+pin 6 - B/A, pin 7 - "Select" buttons set, pin 8 - GND, pin 9 - C/Start

+Contact numbering at gamepad connector is from right to left by rows.
+The first right pin in the upper row is pin 1.
+The last one is pin 5.
+The first right pin in the bottom row is pin 6.
+The last one is pin 9.

 Most Genesis and Mega Drive gamepads work fine with 3.3V power.
-If your gamepads don't, then try 5V connection.
+If your gamepads don't, then try 5V connection scheme.

 ### Master System or compatible gamepads

 They can be connected also to the GPIO with 3.3V pull-up resistors.
+No power needs for the gamepad.
 See connection diagram in "schematics/DE2-115 Master System gamepads adapter.pdf".

+No support for other Master System accessories.

 GPIO connection list for player 1 and player 2 gamepads:

-* JP5 pin 15, JP5 pin 19, JP5 pin 23, JP5 pin 27, JP5 pin 33, JP5 pin 37 - SMS gamepad 1 (21UDLR, active low)
+* JP5 pin 15, JP5 pin 19, JP5 pin 23, JP5 pin 27, JP5 pin 30, JP5 pin 33, JP5 pin 37 - SMS gamepad 1 (Button 2, Button 1, Up, Down, GND, Left, Right; active low)
-* JP5 pin  2, JP5 pin 4,  JP5 pin 6,  JP5 pin 8,  JP5 pin 10, JP5 pin 14 - SMS gamepad 2 (21UDLR, active low)
+* JP5 pin 2, JP5 pin 4, JP5 pin 6, JP5 pin 8, JP5 pin 10, JP5 pin 12, JP5 pin 14 - SMS gamepad 2 (Button 2, Button 1, Up, Down, Left, GND, Right; active low)

 Master System gamepad pinout:

-pin 9 - button 2, pin 6 - button 1, pin 1 - Up, pin 2 - Down, pin 3 - Left, pin 4 - Right, pin 8 - GND
+pin 1 - Up, pin 2 - Down, pin 3 - Left, pin 4 - Right, pin 6 - Button 1, pin 8 - GND, pin 9 - Button 2

+Contact numbering at gamepad connector is from right to left by rows.
+The first right pin in the upper row is pin 1.
+The last one is pin 5.
+The first right pin in the bottom row is pin 6.
+The last one is pin 9.

-Where SMS gamepad button 1 is Genesis B button.
+Where button 1 of SMS gamepad is used as B Genesis button.
-SMS gamepad button 2 is Genesis C button.
+Button 2 of SMS gamepad is used as C Genesis button.

 ## Files description